bright/new-www/src/pages/blog/2020-07-22-erc20-substrate-nest-example.md

 const wsProvider = new WsProvider(SUBSTRATE_URL);
 ```

-Next we will create the `ApiPromise` object using the web socket provider.
+Next, we will create the `ApiPromise` object using the web socket provider.
 We need to declare a class scoped variable:

 ```javascript
 private api: ApiPromise;